aneasystone/github-trending/README.md

 ## Java

+* 【2022-10-27】[AbdurRKhalid / Design-Patterns](https://github.com/AbdurRKhalid/Design-Patterns) - Design Patterns play an important role in the writing of the re-usable object oriented code in the both desktop and web applications.
+This repository contains all information related to design patterns alongside with implementation in Java.
+* 【2022-10-27】[junit-team / junit5](https://github.com/junit-team/junit5) - ✅The 5th major version of the programmer-friendly testing framework for Java and the JVM
+* 【2022-10-27】[alibaba / fastjson](https://github.com/alibaba/fastjson) - FASTJSON 2.0.x has been released, faster and more secure, recommend you upgrade.
+* 【2022-10-27】[apache / ambari](https://github.com/apache/ambari) - Apache Ambari simplifies provisioning, managing, and monitoring of Apache Hadoop clusters.
 * 【2022-10-26】[Warxim / CVE-2022-41852](https://github.com/Warxim/CVE-2022-41852) - CVE-2022-41852 Proof of Concept (unofficial)
 * 【2022-10-25】[omnilaboratory / OBAndroid](https://github.com/omnilaboratory/OBAndroid) - OBAndroid is an OmniBOLT Lightning wallet for android devices.
 It provides a platform for simple, instantaneous Bitcoin/Omnilayer asset payments
 * 【2022-10-25】[tchiotludo / akhq](https://github.com/tchiotludo/akhq) - Kafka GUI for Apache Kafka to manage topics, topics data, consumers group, schema registry, connect and more...